 This MBA in Education will enable graduates to further develop their careers in the field - making both horizontal and vertical career moves, into areas of organisation administration that require a broad understanding of business processes within the education sector.

-Positions suited for MBA in Education Management include, heads of school, departmental leaders, curriculum designers, school and university registrars, facility and ICT managers in the education sector, policy makers, governmental workers, entrepreneurs in education (private sector).
+Positions suited for MBA in Education include, heads of school, departmental leaders, curriculum designers, school and university registrars, facility and ICT managers in the education sector, policy makers, governmental workers, entrepreneurs in education (private sector).

 - a Bachelor degree or equivalent recognised qualification;